-Assets held for sale: Nonrecurring adjustments to certain non-residential properties classified as assets held for sale are measured at fair value, less costs to sell.
-Fair values are based on contracts or letters of intent.
+Assets held for sale: Nonrecurring adjustments to certain non-residential properties classified as assets held for sale are measured at fair value less costs to sell.
+The following table summarizes the fair value less costs to sell.
+Fair values are based on contracts or letters of intent as of March 31, 2024: